ryefimchuk/js-juicer/README.md

 ## Options

 - `minifyOptions` (default `{}`) -- [minify options](https://github.com/mishoo/UglifyJS2#minify-options) from the UglifyJS API
-- `returnMangledNames` (default `false`) -- if enable will return all original mangled global reference names
 - `mangleReadwriteVariables` (default `false`)  -- if enabled then global reference name in the assignment will be mangled
 - `excludedNames` (default `[]`) -- List of global reference names which shouldn't be mangled (for example if some global references have deferred initialization)
 - `minRepeatCount` (default `2`) -- min number of repeats for reference name